Natália MB Bezerra1, Luana CFL Leal2, Gentil GF Filho2,3, Lorena Andreoli1, Lilian L Lisboa2,3, Edgard Morya1,3*,Hougelle Simplício1,3,,4,5

 Searching for studies using SN in pediatric neurogenic urinary tract dysfunction (NUTD) in Pubmed and Bireme databases, we found three articles, in which two of them evidenced the efficacy of SN diminishing urinary loss, number of diapers used in a day and urinary urgency, in addition to an increase in bladder complacency and capacity [2,5].

-Lippmann et al. report the case of a 12-year-old girl with cerebral palsy, who was no longer evolving with conservative treatments.
-16 months after implanting the electrode in S4 and beginning stimulation, there was an improvement in the patient’s life quality, which stopped wearing diapers and presented rare urinary loss.
-The authors suggest that further studies will assist to identify suitable pediatric candidates for SN .
+Lippmann et al. reported the case of a 12-year-old girl with cerebral palsy and refractory neurogenicbladder, who was no longer evolving with conservative treatments.
+16 months after implanting the electrode in S4 and beginning stimulation, there was an improvement in the patient’s quality of life, which stopped wearing diapers and presented rare urinary loss.
+The authors suggested that further studies may identify suitable pediatric candidates for SN .

-Guys et al. studied 42 children with ages ranging from 5 to 21 years and with spina bifida during 12 months.
+Guys et al. studied 42 children with spina bifida and neurogenic bladder, ages ranging from 5 to 21 years, during 12 months.
 Subjects were randomized and divided into two groups: the experimental group received treatment with sacral neuromodulation in S3 and the control group received conservative anticholinergic treatment.
 The experimental group presented improvements in bladder functional capacity and complacency, in addition to better intestinal transit.
 None of the patients in the control group reported subjective improvement .

-In another study, Groen et al. investigated for 15 years 18 children with ages from 9 to 17 years that received S3 neuromodulation implant.
-Among the subjects, five patients had NUTD in co morbidity with mielomeningocele, Guillain-Barré syndrome or anal atresia.
+In another study, Groen et al. Investigated,during 15 years, 18 children with ages from 9 to 17 years that received S3 neuromodulation implant.
+Among the subjects, five patients had NUTD in comorbidity with myelomeningocele, Guillain-Barré syndrome or anal atresia.
 In these 5 patients, only children with anal atresia and Guillain-Barré syndrome presented an improvement in urinary loss, by 90%, and better urinary urgency.
-It was not observed any significant improvement with SN in three children with mielomeningocele.
-The authors state that the diminished sample in their study does not allow for definitive conclusions on the efficacy of SN in the presented disorders and suggested that patients with incomplete neural disease may have a better outcome .
+It was not observed any significant improvement with SN in three children with myelomeningocele.
+The authors stated that the diminished sample in their study does not allow for definitive conclusions on the efficacy of SN in the presented disorders but suggested that patients with incomplete neural disease may have a better outcome .

 Additionally to criticism on the sampling number of such studies, Lippmann et al. presented another limitation regarding the size of the device, which has been designed for adults, and to the adaptation of the device over the years, since the child’s growth can affect electrode positioning.
 In an attempt to minimize these effects, the lead wires were positioned deep enough to keep the electrodes out of the anterior surface of the sacral plaque.
 However, it is not possible to predict the migration that may occur due to skeletal growth .
 Thus, additional studies are needed to follow the development of skeletal muscle development of the sacrum.

-© 2018 Edgard M. This is an open access article distributed under the terms of the Creative Commons Attribution License , which permits unrestricted use, distribution, and build upon your work non-commercially.
+© 2018 Edgard Morya.
+This is an open access article distributed under the terms of the Creative Commons Attribution License , which permits unrestricted use, distribution, and build upon your work non-commercially.